techlore/go-incognito/Scripts/Section 3/11_ Proxies _ VPNs.md

-- If you want a quick list of good services, privacytools.io has a good basic list, or we evaluate VPN services on our website and YouTube channel, utilizing a systematic, public, review protocol.
+- If you want a quick list of good services, privacytools.io has a good basic list, or we evaluate VPN services on our website and YouTube channel, utilizing a systematic, public, review protocol and other tools to make your decision an easy one to make.

 It’s important to mention that VPNs are NOT all-in-one anonymization tools.
 If you want your VPN to be private, not just secure, you’re going to have to open an account anonymously.
-This means utilizing techniques you’ll learn throughout the course, like setting up an account with a fake name and email on an open wireless network using something like Tor, we’ll discuss how to do all of this later on.
+This means utilizing techniques you’ll learn throughout the rest of the course, like setting up an account with a fake name and email on an open wireless network using something like Tor, we’ll discuss how to do all of this later on.
 Next, you have to find a way to pay for the VPN anonymously.
 In short, you have to find a service that takes cash like Mullvad or IVPN, anonymous